2018 Isulan bombings

 The Isulan bombing was an act of Islamic terrorism by Bangsamoro Islamic Freedom Fighters in the municipality of Isulan, Sultan Kudarat, which killed 3 and injured over 36 in a town festival.

 August 28 bombing

 The bombing occurred on 28 August 2018 at around 8:34 pm local time in Barangay Kalawag 3 in front of J and H Marketing, a retail area for ukay ukay merchandise, along the National Highway around the area of the Isulan town proper.
 The explosion was caused by an improvised explosive device planted on a parked motorcycle.
 The incident happened amidst the Hamungaya Festival, a harvest festival celebrated in the Isulan annually.

 Casualties

-The blasts had three casualties: a 51-year-old, a 7-year-old child, and a 18-year-old college student.
+The blasts had three casualties: a 51-year-old, a 7-year-old child, and an 18-year-old college student.
 The 51-year-old died at the bombing site while the two died while confined in a hospital due to serious injuries from shrapnel wounds.
 36 people were injured which includes two soldiers and a militia personnel.